Living with vision lossDiabetes - vision loss; Retinopathy - vision loss; Low vision; Blindness - vision loss

 - Use a pillbox with compartments for days of the week and times of the day.

 - Never guess when taking your medicines.
 If you are unsure of your doses, talk with your doctor, nurse, or pharmacist.

-Learn to use a long white cane to help you get around on your own.
+- Get trained to use a long white cane to help.

-- Make sure that your paces match each other.
+- Make sure that your pace matches the other person's.